Internet addiction disorder: Compulsive talking (communication addiction disorder)

 Communication addiction disorder (CAD) is a supposed behavioral disorder related to the necessity of being in constant communication with other people, even when there is no practical necessity for such communication.
 CAD has been linked to Internet addiction.
 Users become addicted to the social elements of the Internet, such as Facebook and YouTube.
 Users become addicted to one-on-one or group communication in the form of social support, relationships, and entertainment.
 However, interference with these activities can result in conflict and guilt.
 This kind of addiction is called problematic social media use.

 Social network addiction is a dependence of people by connection, updating, and control of their and their friend's social network page.
 For some people, in fact, the only important thing is to have a lot of friends in the network regardless if they are offline or only virtual; this is particularly true for teenagers as a reinforcement of egos.

 Sometimes teenagers use social networks to show their idealized image to others.
 However, other studies claim that people are using social networks to communicate their real personality and not to promote their idealized identity.

-Compulsive VR use
+Compulsive virtual reality use

-Compulsive VR use (colloquially virtual-reality addiction) is a compulsion to use virtual reality or virtual, immersive environments.
+Compulsive use of virtual reality, often abbreviated as VR, is when users of VR headsets obsessively immerse themselves in VR environments, games, and/or social platforms.
 Currently, interactive virtual media (such as social networks) are referred to as virtual reality, whereas future virtual reality refers to computer-simulated, immersive environments or worlds.
 Experts warn about the dangers of virtual reality, and compare the use of virtual reality (both in its current and future form) to the use of drugs, bringing with these comparisons the concern that, like drugs, users could possibly become addicted to virtual reality.